It's time to talk about your bowels.

 An IBD Diet

 “Eat a healthy diet” is not new advice or even nutrition guidance specific to inflammatory bowel disease.
-But the effects of chronic inflammation in your digestive tract can leave you deficient in essential nutrients, low in iron and struggling to maintain your weight.
-So eating a well-balanced diet with an emphasis on fruits and vegetables is important.
+But the effects of chronic inflammation in your digestive tract can leave you deficient in essential nutrients, low in iron, B12, or vitamin D, and struggling to maintain your weight.
+So eating a well-balanced, anti-inflammatory diet with an emphasis on fruits and vegetables is important.

 You need to make sure that you’re getting enough protein, calories and nutrients.
 You can have low levels of vitamin B12, vitamin D or other nutrients.
-So you need to know which ones you’re lacking so you can adjust your diet accordingly.
+You need to know which ones you are lacking so you can adjust your diet accordingly.
 Even if you eat a well-balanced diet, you may still need to fortify it with the appropriate vitamins and supplements for your deficiencies.

 Where do I go if I have bowel problems?